jade-nhri/CCBGpipe/README.md

 **To run with Docker**

 Since CCBGpipe implements many analytical tools, we strongly recommend you to run it with Docker.
-Alternatively, you can install all dependencies as list in Installation section.
+Alternatively, you can install all dependencies as listed in the Installation section.

 ``wget https://sourceforge.net/projects/sb2nhri/files/CCBGpipe/Dockerfile``